 Each month, we provide a construction update on our current Public Right-of-way Projects.
 See what's happening as we give you more to love about Midtown.

-Sidewalk Improvements (Annual Program) - Since November 2014, Midtown Alliance has performed about $850,000 worth of sidewalk repairs within the Midtown Improvement District.
+Sidewalk Improvements (Annual Program) - Since November 2014, Midtown Alliance has performed about $875,000 worth of sidewalk repairs within the Midtown Improvement District.
 Work includes patching or replacing concrete, resetting pavers, new curb and ADA ramp upgrades, and other sidewalk repairs to help maintain and improve pedestrian mobility in Midtown.
-Approximately 240 repairs have been completed to-date.
+Approximately 250 repairs have been completed to-date.
 We continue to select locations for improvements carefully to avoid areas experiencing significant impacts from private construction sites/routes, utility contractors and other sidewalk closures.
-The tree wells were expanded at 1100 Peachtree building this past summer, and fencing will be installed in late-2018.
-New curb, ramps and sidewalk were replaced on three corners of the intersection of Spring St. and 3rd St. Sidewalk and paver repairs were performed to reset trash/recycling receptacles in various MID locations.
-In November, additional pavers will be repaired in the plaza at Peachtree and Ponce, lifting sidewalk panels will be replaced near Federal Home Loan Bank on Peachtree St, and ADA upgrades will be performed at the intersection of Cypress and 3rd Streets.
+Work planned for April 2019 includes sidewalk grinding on the west side of Peachtree Street between 8th Street and Peachtree Place; granite paver repairs on all corners of the intersection of Peachtree Street and Ponce de Leon Avenue; and replacement of damaged bike racks and pedestrian bollards.

 Tree Management (Annual Program) - Because we place tremendous value on Midtown's urban tree canopy, Midtown Alliance invests in an annual care regimen of planting, fertilization, pruning, and other treatments to manage over 2,500 street trees within the Midtown Improvement District right-of-way.
 We regularly consult with arborists to assess, prioritize, and manage our tree inventory.

-Click on links on the left-hand side of this page to learn more about ten more major capital projects that are in the Design phase and are projected to be under construction within one-to-four years.
-Additional Future Capital Projects are planned.
+Click on links on the left-hand side of this page to learn more about ten more major capital projects that are in the Design phase and are projected to be under construction within one-to-five years.

 Our ongoing projects help keep Midtown safe, improve accessibility, and enhance our livability.
 Contact us with questions or feedback on these projects and construction updates.